salesforce/einstein-platform/documentation/cookbook/llm-open-connector-mulesoft-mac-ollama.md

 3. Copy the address from the **Forwarding** field.
 This address is the URL you need to connect to Ollama from the Mule app.

-## Create and publish the API specification
+## Create and Publish the API Specification

 1. Download the `llm-open-connector.yml` file from the [einstein-platform](https://github.com/salesforce/einstein-platform/blob/main/api-specs/llm-open-connector/llm-open-connector.yml) GitHub repository.